Website Bounce Rate and the 8-Second Rule

 Yoast is a great tool to help you with this, if you are using WordPress I highly recommend it.

 5. The META on your site might be the first impression anyone sees of your small business so take a little extra time to craft it well.
-When entering your META follow the META tag rules below- if you are using Yoast this plugin will help you with this:
+Make sure it describes your page and don’t forget to use your keywords.

 Out-Smarts website on google